Richard Baker (broadcaster): Broadcasting career

 He introduced the first BBC television news broadcast on 5 July 1954, although John Snagge read the actual bulletin.
+He presented news bulletins on the BBC until he stepped down on 31st December 1982.
 A competent pianist, he also became closely associated with classical music broadcasting, and presented many music programmes on both television and radio, including, for many years, the annual live broadcast from the Last Night of the Proms.
 He was a regular panellist on the classical music quiz show Face the Music.
+From 1979-1980 he was a columnist for Now!
+Magazine.

 On radio he presented Baker's Dozen, Start the Week on Radio 4 from April 1970 until 1987, Mozart, These You Have Loved (1972–77), and Melodies for You for BBC Radio 2 (1986–1995, 1999–2003).
 He also presented the long-running Your Hundred Best Tunes for BBC Radio 2 on Sunday nights, taking over from Alan Keith, who died in 2003, and retiring in January 2007 when the programme was dropped by the BBC.
 In 1995, he made his first foray into independent radio with a move to Classic FM, where he presented the Classic Countdown and Evening Concert programmes.

 Baker narrated Mary, Mungo and Midge (1969), a children's cartoon produced for the BBC, and Teddy Edward (1973), another children's series, as well as Prokofiev's composition for children Peter and the Wolf.
 He made cameo appearances in three episodes (30, 33 and 39) of Monty Python's Flying Circus and in the 1977 Morecambe and Wise Christmas Show.
+In the former, he is performing his newsreading duties before pausing and speaking the non sequitur "Lemon curry?"